szporwolik/sr0wx/README.md

 SP9MOA.

 # Installation
+## Operating system
+sr0wx.py does not reqire specific OS, but we strongly recommend to use Debian/Ubuntu based distros.

+Ubuntu does not support 32bit images which will be required for some of the installations, in that case we recommend Debian 12 install.

 ## Environment
 This software requires Python 3.11 and following dependencies:
 ``sudo apt-get install git python-pygame python-tz python-imaging python-serial python-six curl php7.0 php7.0-curl php7.0-xml ffmpeg``